kytrinyx/problem-specifications/exercises/simple-linked-list/instructions.md

 Given a range of numbers (the song IDs), create a singly linked list.

 Given a singly linked list, you should be able to
-- reverse the list
+- reverse the list to play the songs in the opposite order
-- convert the list to an array
+- convert the list to an array to export the playlist

-Given an array, you should be able to convert it to a singly linked list.
+Given an array, you should be able to import the playlist by converting it to a singly linked list.

 ~~~~exercism/note
 The linked list is a fundamental data structure in computer science, often used in the implementation of other data structures.